Canadian Pacific Air Lines Flight 402: Crashes in Japan

-This accident was one of five fatal aircraft disasters—four commercial and one military—in Japan in 1966.
+This accident was one of five fatal aircraft disasters in Japan in 1966.
 Less than 24 hours later, BOAC Flight 911, a Boeing 707, taxied past the still smoldering wreckage of the DC-8, then broke up in flight shortly after departure when it encountered extreme clear-air turbulence in the lee of Mount Fuji while flying the opposite direction towards Hong Kong, killing all 124 passengers and crew.
 This brought the total death toll from both accidents to 188 in less than 24 hours.

 Less than a month before, All Nippon Airways Flight 60, a Boeing 727, crashed into Tokyo Bay while on approach to land at the same airport, killing all 133 aboard.
 In addition, two other incidents occurred, on August 26 and November 13.
 The combined effect of these five accidents shook public confidence in commercial aviation in Japan, and both Japan Air Lines and All Nippon Airways were forced to cut back some domestic service due to reduced demand.